xonixx/xonixx.github.io/makesure-vs-just.md

 [Problem](https://github.com/casey/just/issues/1292#issuecomment-1197748631)

-Since Makesure doesn't have its own programming language ("Literally it’s goals + dependencies + handful of directives + bash/shell"), it doesn't suffer from this issue and has idiomatic solution:
+Makesure was deliberately designed to **not** have its own programming language.
+So it doesn't have two types of variables and therefore has an idiomatic solution:

 ```shell
 @lib